hzget/hzget.github.io/programming/performance/multicore.md

 (Some links: [Schedule in Go][Schedule in Go])

-To improve the performance we can make use of the multicore CPU in the hardware.
+To improve the performance, we can make use of the multicore CPU in the hardware.

 ## Multiple cores and Multiple threads